nerdshouse/nerdshouse/README.md

-# Astroship - Astro Starter Template 🛸
+# Nerd's House - We build websites that work 🛸

-Astroship is a starter template for startups, marketing websites, landing pages & blog.
-Built with Astro & TailwindCSS.
+Websites tailored for your growth | Nerdshouse Technologies

-This Free Template is sponsored by [Web3Templates](https://web3templates.com)
+Design and Developed by [Axit Mehta](https://www.axitmehta.com)

 ## Live Demo